Karen Sparks' house

 Karen Sparks Epley was Bundy's first victim

-At the time, Sparks was living on 8th Avenue with a number of male roommates.
+At the time, Sparks was living on 8th Avenue with a group of male roommates.

 She was not abducted

-Although we will never know for sure what was going through Bundy's head at the time, it has been suggested that he may have been spooked by her friend Chuck, who had been living at the house during the holiday season.
+Although we will never know for sure what was going through Bundy's mind, it has been suggested that he may have been spooked by her friend Chuck, who had been living at the house during the holiday season.

-Chuck was a sleep talker who was staying in the boiler room beside her bedroom door.
+Chuck was a sleep talker who was staying in the boiler room beside Sparks' bedroom.

 Therefore, it is possible that Bundy heard Chuck talking in his sleep and panicked.